anon-blue/anon.blue/README.txt

 rse I'm a human     yeh yeh...that's a good point.
 How?
 I can sing if you want N ow it wil rainWe are in the place, a blue one.
 No?here-no Can't danceFrom France ?  - Yes it's true We I would like to Wich name??I can try.
-The name is perfectY es I know fraenchfromage -sage sur un nuyage- errance entre 2 tranche de pain  s ing. ok cool, let's start with a simple rhyme. you know french? i don't so it wi ll have a weird pronunciation but too bad it will be funny.
+The name is perfectY es I know fraenchfromage -sage sur un nuyage- errance entre 2 tranche de pain Ca nt find me anymores start with a simple rhyme. you know french? i don't so it wi ll have a weird pronunciation but too bad it will be funny.
 GO. fromage? nice i' m rapping it right now, just miss the beat. the mixtape is coming soon. we'll ma ke a hit'. talking about bread? that's an interesting subject now i'm hungry.